federicocrovetti/SingleFemurUnetPipeline/README.md

     end;
     subgraph Predict
     I["DataLoad (Loading of full dataset, or of a single patient)"] --> L["StackedData (Unpacking of the input volume images.
 The slices composing them are stacked together)"];
-    L["StackedData (Unpacking of the input volume images.
-The slices composing them are stacked together)"] --> M["PredictionDataFeeder (class inheriting from tf.keras.sequence for data feeding)"];
+    L["StackedData, NormDict (Unpacking of the input volume images.
+The slices composing them are stacked together, then all of them are normalized in the [0,1] range)"] --> M["PredictionDataFeeder (class inheriting from tf.keras.sequence for data feeding)"];
     M["PredictionDataFeeder (class inheriting from tf.keras.sequence for data feeding)"] --> N["Unet predict"];
     O["dice_coef, dice_loss"] --> N["Unet predict"];
     N["Unet predict"] --> P["NIFTISampleWriter (predicted segmentations are written in the desired path)"];